videolan/vlc/extras/buildsystem/README.webOS.md

 # VLC webOS Build and Packaging Guide

-This guide describes a full path from VLC source to a webOS IPK package.
+This guide describes a full in-repository path from VLC source to a webOS IPK package.

 ## 1) Prerequisites